Quickstart: Build your first .NET Aspire solution

 Explore the starter projects

 Each project in an .NET Aspire solution plays a role in the composition of your app.
 The *.Web project is a standard ASP.NET Core Blazor App that provides a front end UI.
-For more information, see New Blazor Web App template.
+For more information, see What's new in ASP.NET Core 9.0: Blazor.
 The *.ApiService project is a standard ASP.NET Core Minimal API template project.
 Both of these projects depend on the *.ServiceDefaults project, which is a shared project that's used to manage configurations that are reused across projects in your solution.

 The two projects of interest in this quickstart are the *.AppHost and *.ServiceDefaults projects detailed in the following sections.